 Who are Cornell University's Most influential alumni?

-Cornell University's most influential alumni faculty include professors and professionals in the fields of Engineering, Computer Science, and Anthropology.
-Cornell University’s most academically influential people include Toni Morrison, Kurt Vonnegut, and Thomas Pynchon.
+Cornell University's most influential alumni faculty include professors and professionals in the fields of Engineering, Computer Science, and Political Science.
+Cornell University’s most academically influential people include Kurt Vonnegut, Norbert Wiener, and Toni Morrison.

 Afro-American writerview profile

 American novelistview profile